anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

  Committees may be formed for specific purposes, including but not limited to:

 1. Advising on disciplinary matters and appeals;
+1. Evaluating disputes and ruling on formal game protests;
 1. Reviewing or proposing additions or amendments to playing rules;
 1. Assisting with competition structure or game administration.